gilmore-lab/protocols/ssvep-data-export.md

 - Quit NetStation.

-- If you have not already done so, quit the PowerDiva Video application on the PDVideo computer.

 - Transfer exported files to the PowerDiva Video machine for analysis.
 	-  On the NetStation computer desktop, double-click the NetStation_Sessions@PDVideo alias (highlighted in green).
 This opens a connection via Ethernet to the PowerDiva Video computer.
 	 - Create a new folder with ParticipantID code and project name within the NetStation_Sessions folder.